Odaiba | Tokyo

 Night show: 5 times / day: At 5:30 p.m., 8:00 p.m., 8:30 p.m., 9:00 p.m. and 9:30 p.m.

 On the seventh floor of the DiverCity shopping mall, there is a larger official store called Gundam Base Tokyo.
 The Gundam is one of the most important icons of the island of Odaiba and a symbol of the high-tech image of Japan.

 Your Japan Tour

-If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour, including destinations like Odaiba.
-Experienced guides can help you make the most of your limited time in Tokyo and show you all the best this city has to offer, famous highlights as well as lesser-known, more local places.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+Are you thinking about making a trip to Japan?
+As seasoned Japan experts, we can help you create your perfect Japan tour including destinations like Odaiba.
+Experienced guides can help you make the most of your limited time in Tokyo and show you all the best this city has to offer.
+You will see famous highlights as well as lesser-known, more local places.
+Contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!